NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Bigger hitbox
 - 6(A-A) cannot be done on whiff
 - 4B staggers instead of bounces
-- 4A DEF window starts frame 11 and ends frame 33 (animation ends frame 42)
+- 4A DEF from frames 11-35, animation ends frame 49
 - Act4A
     - Ends a bit faster
     - Unblockable